tebwritescode/etos/README.md

 # etos
 The script checks an email for emails with a specific subject, downloads pdf attachments from that email to a temporary folder, converts that PDF to a TXT file, pipes that text file through Fabric to ollama, and saves the reply from ollama/fabric to a locally mounted obsidian directory.

+# Usage Example
+I use this to email pdf files of step by step instructions to be added to my Obsidian vault.
+The fabric pattern is designed to extract ONLY the step by step instructions from the PDF and save those to Obsidian.
+I would love to see the fabric pattern improved.

 So for anyone looking for something like this, I wrote a bash script that uses Ollama, Fabric, attachment-downloader, and pdftotext.

 Introducing Email-to-obsidian-sync, or ETOS.